SourSpoon/Discord.py-Template/README.md

 Unlike [red bot,](https://github.com/Cog-Creators/Red-DiscordBot) and other similar projects, which doesnt expect you to know any coding and is a relatively complete bot in it's own right, this is not.
 This is a barebone skeleton for you to implement your own logic, commands and features with a bit of the boiler plate taken care of.

-**Recently I have been made aware that Danny has added a template and bot generator within the discord.py module.
+Recently I have been made aware that Danny has added a template and bot generator within the discord.py module.
 It's a little more simple than mine, but otherwise is short and concise.
-If you would rather use his you can find it by doing `python -m discord newbot` from your terminal/ command line**
+If you would rather use his you can find it by doing `python -m discord newbot` from your terminal/ command line.

 Note this uses the Rewrite branch of discord.py. which can be found [here,](https://github.com/Rapptz/discord.py/tree/rewrite) and it's licence is [here.](https://github.com/Rapptz/discord.py/blob/rewrite/LICENSE)